MachanNoob/cod4cfg/README.md

 F3 : Demolitions
 F4 : Sniper

-F12 : Get screenshot.
-This will be saved on current mod folder

 ### Promod Graphics
 Use keys on number pad
 / = promod lightening (toggle it off for better visibility)